Experiential Learning on an Online Learning Platform at Merrick Preparatory School

 In a traditional online learning platform, a student is given a course syllabus with a set number of readings, assignments, and a final exam.
 The student works at their own pace, independently, with no guidance from the teacher, no timeline for submission of assignments, and no community-based activities; students quickly become isolated, disillusioned, and overwhelmed.
 The vast majority of students struggle to complete online courses without a third-party guiding, encouraging, and supporting their learning.
 We thought there must be a better way.

-Online learning platform lets students participate in real-time 343_img1_experiental-learning-online-learning-platform-merrick-preparatory-school Experiential Learning on an Online Learning Platform | World Schools
+Online learning platform lets students participate in real-time

-Online learning platform lets students participate in real time
+Online learning platform lets students participate in real-time

 As we built our platform, we sought input from our staff and students: what makes a learning environment great?
 We knew the answer as we do it every day at Merrick Preparatory School, and we wanted to confirm our understanding from the experts: our teachers and students.
 The common themes that came back were no surprise: real-time “live” interaction with other students and the teacher; having a sense of belonging and community; being able to get one-on-one help when needed; being able to ask questions as you have them and not wait for an email answer hours or days later—simple things we all know we need in our lives, but so often missed with typical online, correspondence type, learning.